This is THE guide to food sensitivity testing I wish existed when I was debating whether to use a food sensitivity test.

 The FIRST experiment I tried to help my husband’s autoimmune diseases was an elimination diet.
 He did feel a bit better on the diet, but it was very discouraging for him to eat this way as a newby to elimination diets.

 Even though we only eliminated 4 items (wheat, dairy, corn, and soy), he didn’t know what to eat and felt like he was starving all the time.

-He only maintained this eating pattern for about 6 weeks before lapsing back to his old, comfortable eating habits.
-The improvements he felt were not significant enough to motivate him to keep eating in a restricted fashion.
+He maintained this eating pattern for about 6 weeks before lapsing back to his old, comfortable ways.
+The improvements he felt were not significant enough to justify such a restricted diet for him.